 Have a child who is on the spectrum, down syndrome, hypospadia, tongue tie, congenital heart defects . . .

 Many birth defects or significant pediatric conditions are caused by inadequate nutrition before, during and after pregnancy.

 Those with MTHFR defects are significantly more prone to imbalanced methylation.

-This eye-opening, scientifically-backed, irrefutable 90 minute presentation empowers you to significantly reduce the risk of countless problems – including autism, down syndrome, neural tube defects, congenital heart defects and others.
+This scientifically-backed, irrefutable 90 minute presentation empowers you to significantly reduce the risk of countless problems – including autism, down syndrome, neural tube defects, congenital heart defects and others.